 Get advice from a qualified plumber or heating engineer on how to drain down the water and central heating system to remove the threat of water damage entirely.

-Lag pipes and insulate to provide extra protection against frost
+Lag pipes and insulate

 Allow warm air to circulate unheated areas

-It is also a good idea to leave cupboard doors under the kitchen sink and bathroom cabinets open so that warm air can circulate around pipes that are exposed to cold or fixed to outside walls.
+It is also a good idea to leave cupboard doors under the kitchen sink and bathroom cabinets open so that warm air can circulate around pipes that are exposed to the cold or fixed to outside walls.

 Service your boiler

 With no heating in your holiday cottage, the pipes are more likely to freeze.
 Get your heating system/boiler serviced annually (before winter) to help prevent boiler breakdowns during cold spells and to ensure it’s running efficiently/is safe.
 Check that the thermostat is working correctly and ask your heating engineer about any benefits of adding antifreeze to your heating system.